berobloom/LSCIndoorCameraLocal1080p/README.md

 ### 8. Copy and edit files

+Copy the patched application:

+* Create: `MicroSD card/base_app` directory.

+* Move `_fulldump.bin.extracted/squashfs-root/usr/bin/dgiot` to: `MicroSD card/base_app`.
+  * *Note: Do not delete this file.
+It will be used to reset credentials.*

+* Create a symlink: `ln -s /mnt/dgiot _fulldump.bin.extracted/squashfs-root/usr/bin/dgiot`

 Copy the files from this repo to the following locations:

 * `files/env` to: `MicroSD card`